-For those looking for more advanced/complex grammar, take a look at the YouTube videos, official grammar books and other useful resources I have mentioned/linked on this website.
+For those looking for more advanced grammar: Take a look at the YouTube videos, official grammar books, Hungarian language apps and other useful resources I have mentioned, reviewed and/or linked to on this website.

 Examples of Basic Hungarian words and sentences are:

 They might correct you, in a helpful way, and/or ask for clarification of your wording (by repeating your words, so they are sure they have understood you) but this is normal behaviour in many cultures; including English culture.
 This is a good thing because it means you will be forgiven for your imperfections!
-MENNYI is an example.
+MENNYI is an example:

 Its correct pronunciation is actually MEN-NYEE, but you can get away with MEN-YEE; especially when used with Be (BEH) simply because Mennyibe (MEN-NYEE-BEH) sounds similar to MEN-YEE-BEH and can therefore be understood as, or at least be accepted as, Mennyibe.
 This is especially true when used with Kerül (KEH-RULE) - Mennyibe Kerül? / How Much Is It?
 Saying MEN-YEE-BEH KEH-RULE will still be understood, heard and accepted as MEN-NYEE-BEH KEH-RULE.

 As well as taking tremendous time to translate and spell check the list of Hungarian words (standard dictionary words) and everyday sentences I wanted compiling, Tünde also made sure those words and sentences were translated in the way a Hungarian would write, speak and ask them; as opposed to just doing straight forward word-for-word translations.

-This means many of our compiled Hungarian sentences will not be found inside a tourist phrasebook, on other language websites or in language apps simply because they do not cater for someone wanting actual everyday life, useful, conversational sentences.
+This means many of our compiled Hungarian sentences will not be found inside a tourist phrasebook, on other language websites or in language apps simply because those medias do not cater for someone wanting actual everyday life, useful, conversational sentences.

 With me speaking mainly syllable-by-syllable (so you have slower pronunciations whereby you can clearly hear how each syllable should sound and be pronounced) and Tünde speaking in syllables, words and sentences (many of which she has purposely slowed down for you), you should get a feel for how an English "Foreigner" would attempt to speak Hungarian while hearing correct Hungarian pronunciations and speech from Tünde.